The Johannesburg Art Scene from the 60's to the 90's

 FURTHER REFERENCES

-For further reading, please consult the Michaelis Art Reference Library, Central Library, Johannesburg, or if in Europe, you may use the extensive archives and art reference library held by The Haenggi Foundation Inc. in Basel, Switzerland, by prior appointment.
+For further reading, please consult the Michaelis Art Reference Library, Central Library, Johannesburg; in Europe, you may use the extensive archives and art reference library held by The Haenggi Foundation Inc. in Basel, Switzerland, by prior appointment.

 To view some of the PDF files on this site, you will need Adobe Acrobat Reader, which can be downloaded free of charge.